-Students may withdraw from courses through the end of the tenth week of classes of the semester via COIN, at the University Enrollment Center or Registrar’s Office.
+Students may withdraw from courses through the end of the tenth week of classes of the semester via COIN, at the Student Service Center.
 Once processed, a grade of W will be recorded on the transcript.
 Grades of W do not affect a student’s GPA, but may impact financial aid Satisfactory Academic Progress requirements.
 Students who fail to complete this process by the withdrawal deadline will be ineligible for withdrawal and will be graded appropriately by the faculty.

 - Students may independently withdraw from a maximum of 18 cumulative credits.
 The college dean or designee must approve withdrawal requests above 18 and up to 24 credits.
 After a student has exceeded 18 credits of withdrawals during his or her academic career, the student’s college dean or designee must approve any further withdrawal requests, up to 24 credits.
 Students with more than 24 withdrawal credits are subject to dismissal from the University by the college.
 Withdrawal credits granted through an approved Medical Leave of Absence do not apply toward the 18 or 24 credit maximum.

 - Students who withdraw from all courses during the semester shall be deemed to have withdrawn from the University and will be subject to this policy and the readmission procedures of the University.